pmbekwa/ruby-mars-rover/README.md

 A `sample_input` file (with valid/ invalid) is included for demonstration.
 For invalid inputs, a corresponding error message is displayed.
+To install the required gems, run `$ bundle install`  in the repo directory.
 To execute the ruby program, run the following command:

 `$ rake execute `